 Let’s imagine by now you’ve defined your target customer, devised a content strategy, and explored the marketing channels you want to use.
 To create a marketing plan that is well defined and that you can follow, you need to establish a timeline, set goals along that timeline, and note how you’re going to reach those goals.

 If your goal is to reach 50,000 visitors a month, you might run awareness campaigns on ad networks or social media with a set monthly budget.
-Or, if you want to increase your sales by 10% in the next three months, then you might divide your campaign into awareness, re-engagement, and conversion phases over that span.
+Similarly, if you want to increase your sales by 10% in the next three months, then you might divide your campaign into awareness, re-engagement, and conversion phases over that span.
 Either way, your goals should be well-defined and measurable.

 Creating an effective marketing plan requires time but once complete, it should stand well on its own.
 Remember, however, that its effectiveness will depend on its applicability to your brand.